 The science process skills include observing hypothesizing, ordering, categorizing, comparing inferring, applying and communicating.

 These are all important science skills and for the most part, this list goes from easiest to hardest.
-If you want to understand one science skill, it’s good to know the science skills before it.

 The transcript is for your convenience.